Are you doing what it takes to be a Good Leader?

 Remember that your team members/ minions look up to you and if you want them to give them their all, you will have to be passionate and committed too.
 If they do not see or feel the commitment and/or passion, it will become an uphill struggle for the leader to motivate his/ her followers to achieve results and goals.

 An effective leader should show confidence.
 Not arrogance but truly honest and authentic confidence.
 That is enough to ensure that others follow your commands.
 There will be times when you feel a lack of confidence, but it is how you transmit the energy of confidence.
 It is important to know that if you are unsure about your own decisions and qualities, then your team will struggle to follow you.

 As a leader, you have to be oozing with confidence, show some swagger and assertiveness to gain the respect of your team members.
 This does not mean that you should be overconfident, but you should at least reflect the degree of confidence required to ensure trust as a leader.

 Good leaders always have higher influence but how do they increase their influence to the point where people accept what they say.
 They do this by connecting with people emotionally.
 That is where emotional intelligence comes into play.

 Three main reasons why a leader should be emotionally intelligent:

 - Better social awareness

 With all the above qualities and skills (and the ones below) a key skill for a great leader to have is the ability to be a good listener and communicator.

 Clearly communicating your vision to your team and telling them the strategy in how to achieve the goal is vital.
 It is also about communicating in a way that enables everyone to understand- to cater to your language and approach to the different personality styles of others.
 If you are unable to communicate your message effectively, I believe that you will struggle to be a good leader.
-Leader’s words should have the power to motivate and inspire people and make them do the unthinkable- by giving them the confidence.
+A leader’s words should have the power to motivate and inspire people and make them do the unthinkable- by giving them confidence.